FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 --- abstract

+This document specifies extensions to “Benchmarking Methodology for Network Interconnect Devices” (RFC 2544) search by

+{::comment}

+    [MB2]: The abstract should self-contained.
+Hence the need to expand the RFC title.

+    [VP]: Ok.
+    [MK]: Ok.
+Text updated.

+{:/comment}
-This document proposes extensions to RFC 2544 throughput search by defining a new methodology called Multiple Loss Ratio search (MLRsearch).
+defining a new methodology called Multiple Loss Ratio search {::comment}

+    [MB1]: This may trigger automatically a comment whether we change (update or amend) any of RFC2544 text.
+    Do we?

+    [VP]: Pending BMWG decision.
+    [VP]: For draft11: Officially independent.
+    [MK]: MLRsearch extends RFC2544.
+Does not change it, nor does it amend it.

+{:/comment}
+(MLRsearch).
 MLRsearch aims to minimize search duration, support multiple loss ratio searches, and enhance result repeatability and comparability.

-The primary reason for extending RFC 2544 is to address the challenges of evaluating and testing the data planes of software-based networking systems.
+MLRsearch is motivated by the pressing need to address the challenges of evaluating and testing the various data plane solutions, especially in software-based networking systems based on Commercial Off-the-Shelf (COTS) CPU hardware vs purpose-built ASIC / NPU / FPGA hardware.

-To give users more freedom, MLRsearch provides additional configuration options such as allowing multiple short trials per load instead of one large trial, tolerating a certain percentage of trial results with higher loss, and supporting the search for multiple goals with varying loss ratios.
+{::comment}

+    [MB3]: What is meant here?
+What is specific to these systems?
+    Do we need to have this mention at this stage?

+    [VP]: Do not distinguish in abstract
+    [MK]: Updated text to focus on COTS hardware vs purpose-built hardware.
+Let us know if this requires further text in abstract.
+         (We should keep it concise.)

+{:/comment}

+{::comment}

+    [MB4]: Too detailed for an abstract.
+Can be mentioned in an overview/introduction section

+    [VP]: Agreed, we no not need to list the options here.
+    [MK]: OK, removed text.

+{:/comment}

 --- middle